Hospitals Look To Nursing Homes To Help Stop Drug-Resistant Infections

 "It kills germs," Shinkle responded.

-"That's right — it protects you from infection."
+"That's right.
+It protects you from infection."

 In a nearby room, senior project coordinator Raveena Singh from UCI talked with Caridad Coca, 71, who had recently arrived at the facility.
 She explained that Coca would bathe with the chlorhexidine rather than regular soap.
 "If you have some kind of open wound or cut, it helps protect you from getting an infection," Singh said.
 "And we are not just protecting you, one person.
 We protect everybody in the nursing home."